 As a listed stock corporation and parent company, we are required to submit a Statement of Corporate Governance pursuant to Sections 289f and 315d HGB.
 This statement contains the Declaration of Conformity pursuant to Section 161 AktG, disclosures on corporate management practices and a description of the working practices of the Board of Directors and the Supervisory Board.

 The corporate management and monitoring structures of GRENKE AG (the "Company") and the GRENKE Consolidated Group are described in the following.
-The descriptions are a part of the latest Annual Report (Corporate Governance Statement, dated February 6,2019).

 SHAREHOLDERS AND THE ANNUAL GENERAL MEETING